-the interdisciplinary l literacy, the issue of tand statistics; to call de statistical literacy ops for librarians on

-Concise Statement To research and to write about the interdisciplinary and life-long need for statistical literacy, the issue of learning how to use and understand statistics; to call for academic libraries to provide statistical literacy training; and to design workshops for librarians on this topic.
+Concise Statement 1/2 year full To research and to write about the interdisciplinary pay and life-long need for statistical literacy, the issue of learning how to use and understand statistics; to call for academic libraries to provide statistical literacy trraining; and to design workshops for librarians on this topic.

-Salary llnJ рау
+Salary full pay

 Period of Salary Leave 1/2 year

 Rank Associate Professor

 Name Karen L. Hogenboom

 Department Scholarly Commons

 College University Library